Nasty07/website/index.md

 Erm, i should add some info.

 ### CV

 Maybe add my cv?

 ### Contact

-You can try contacting my on discord - Nasty#8148
+You can try contacting me on discord - Nasty#8148